Concepts

 function lets you center any object on any axis you want.

-// Cube centered on the x and y axis.
+// cube centered on the x and y axis but not the z axis

 cube() -> center(z=false);